Valentine’s Day in Japan (2026 Guide): Trends, Gifts & Date Ideas

 A bowl of ramen with dark broth, topped with sliced pork, bamboo shoots, narutomaki, and shredded green onions, served in a decorative bowl perfect for sharing.
 Experience a taste of Valentines in Japan with this cozy and delightful meal.

-Yes, you read that right—chocolate ramen exists, and it’s surprisingly delicious!
-Menya Musashi has teamed up with Ghana chocolate maker Lotte to create a sweet and savoury masterpiece if you’re up for an adventurous Valentine’s treat.
+Yes, you read that right.
+Chocolate ramen exists, and it’s surprisingly delicious!
+Menya Musashi has teamed up with Ghanaian chocolate maker Lotte to create a sweet-and-savoury masterpiece for adventurous Valentine’s Day treats.
 Imagine a rich tomato-based broth infused with creamy milk chocolate, topped with sliced beef, chocolate dumplings, chilli oil, nuts, and mushrooms.

-While there’s no official word if it’s on the menu this year, in previous years, this limited-edition ramen (only 20 bowls per Day!) was available at Menya Musashi Iwatora in Akihabara for just S$12.31.
+While there’s no official word on whether it’s on the menu this year, in previous years, this limited-edition ramen (only 20 bowls per Day!) was available at Menya Musashi Iwatora in Akihabara for just S$12.31.

 Go On a Romantic Cruise In Tokyo Bay